Bible Study 2023-2024

 Join us for bible study class on Sundays after the 9:00AM Mass in St. Patrick’s Hall.
-This year’s bible study will be 1 & 2 Kings and 1 & 2 Samuel which were introduced in Hebrew as simply “Kings”.
+This year’s bible study will be the Gospel of St. John.
 All classes are held after the 9:00 Mass on Sunday and begin around 10:15am.
 The classes go at their own pace and are generally over between 11:45 and 12:15pm.
-Contact Brad Pappalardo at 916-775-1070 or Dennis McSweeney at 916-391-2262 for more information.
+Contact Brad Pappalardo at 916-775-1070 or John Pappalardo at 916-205-2988 for more information.